MisterHW/LEDCard/readme.md

 Insights:

 - Half press button is unpleasant, needs a printed / formed button cap to be useful.
 Idea to shield the button with battery clips around it is effective at preventing accidental presses, but also makes use harder.
+- Tantalum capacitor in the picture was experimental and helped demonstrate that operation with USB connected is not possible without raising the charger current in LED on mode.
 - SMD slider switch would be nice to enable continuous / hands-free operation (especially when USB is plugged in).
 - USB-C to be considered for next iteration.
 - LIR2430 cell found to be dead after 2 years of storage.
 Remove cells when not in use for > 4 weeks.